 EMA’s Article 58 procedure

 The EMA is also engaged in activities to support approval of medicines for neglected diseases.
 Since 2004, in cooperation with WHO, the EMA has been undertaking regulatory assessments and providing scientific opinion on products not intended for use in Europe through the Article 58 procedure.
-Pyramax® (pyronaridine-artesunate), developed by MMV and Shin Poong, was the first antimalarial to be granted a positive scientific opinion by the EMA under Article 58 in 2012.
+Pyramax® (pyronaridine-artesunate), developed by MMV and Shin Poong, was the first antimalarial to be granted a positive scientific opinion by the EMA under Article 58.

 MMV develops medicines to rigorous standard